Graphic Design BA(Hons)

 Graphic Design is one of the most versatile visual disciplines, embracing words and pictures, form and structure, time and space.
 It’s also one of the most powerful; touching everything from the clothes we wear, the political ideas we believe in, and the way we shape the future of our planet.
 Good design thrives by looking for new ways to tell both familiar and emerging stories; it’s in clever ideas and beautifully executed outcomes, hand-drawn scribbles, and digital masterpieces.

-Design is also undergoing massive change – much like the world within which our work exists and the way we are evolving as a university degree.
+Our Graphic Design degree is evolving alongside the ever-changing design industry and the world around us.
 Now, more than ever, we are looking for purpose-driven thinkers who can respond to human-centred communication problems, and create genuine, positive outcomes with lasting impact.
+By studying Graphic Design at Falmouth, you'll gain the expertise to address complex design challenges and emerge as a forward-thinking visual communicator.

 Why study this course at Falmouth?

-• Consider the mechanisms through which design can highlight or disrupt problems in society, directly challenging the nature of the discipline and defining your own set of beliefs.
+- Consider the mechanisms through which graphic design can highlight or disrupt problems in society, directly challenging the nature of the discipline and defining your own set of beliefs.

-• Explore Design as a tool for positive change, responding to environmental, ethical, and moral challenges, building together for your future.
+- Explore graphic design as a tool for positive change, responding to environmental, ethical, and moral challenges, building together for your future.

 Course details